Rise to Success: Career Highlights of Joey Bosa

 How Joey Bosa built a successful career.
 Explore key moments that defined the journey.

-Joey Bosa is an American professional football defensive end, currently playing for the Buffalo Bills in the NFL.
-A standout college player for the Ohio State Buckeyes, he was drafted third overall by the San Diego Chargers in 2016 and earned the NFL Defensive Rookie of the Year award.
-He comes from a football family, being the son of former NFL player John Bosa and the older brother of current NFL player Nick Bosa.
+Joey Bosa is an American professional football defensive end currently playing for the Buffalo Bills in the NFL.
+He was drafted third overall in 2016 by the then San Diego Chargers and was named NFL Defensive Rookie of the Year.
+Before his NFL career, he played college football for the Ohio State Buckeyes.
+Bosa comes from a football family; his father, John Bosa, is a former NFL player, and his younger brother, Nick Bosa, also plays in the NFL.

 2014: Unanimous All-American and Big Ten Defensive Player of the Year

-In 2014, Joey Bosa was named a Unanimous All-American and earned Big Ten Conference Defensive Player of the Year.
-He finished his sophomore year with 13.5 sacks on 55 tackles.
+In 2014, Joey Bosa was named a Unanimous All-American and also earned Big Ten Conference Defensive Player of the Year after finishing his sophomore year with 13.5 sacks on 55 tackles.

 On December 31, 2015, Joey Bosa announced his intentions to enter the 2016 NFL draft.

-In March 2016, Joey Bosa was projected as a top 10 pick in the 2016 NFL draft and received an invitation to the NFL combine, where he met with 13 NFL teams.
+In March 2016, Joey Bosa was projected to be a top 10 pick in the 2016 NFL draft and received an invitation to the NFL Combine, where he met with 13 NFL teams.

 2016: Drafted by the San Diego Chargers